Frequently Asked Questions

 Are there concessions available for membership fees?

-The only concession currently available is a 10% discount for any siblings that also join the group.
 There are no concessions available for parents with a Health Care Card or any other kind of government concession card.

 Am I able to pay membership fees in installments (eg. monthly, quarterly)?